decentralized-identity/org/chair_guidelines.md

 ---

-1. Prepare and share an Agenda for the call, ideally 24 hours in advance
+1. Prepare and share an Agenda for the call, ideally 24 hours in advance.
+Disclose any business relations between chairs and speakers/topics, if pertinent.
 2. Take notes (4-5 bullet points) to capture main topics
 3. Make sure everyone on the call has signed the WG charter
 4. Follow-up on agreed tasks